asmarking/Software-Tools-Tutorials/lab-report-1-week-2.md

 ![Image](SCP.jpg)

 ***Setting an SSH Key***
-* to avoid the hassle of typing my password in everytime I ssh into my remote cs15l account, I used ssh keys so I wouldnt have to do anything..
+* to avoid the hassle of typing my password in everytime I ssh into my remote cs15l account, I used ssh keys so I wouldnt have to do anything.
 * To do this, I first typed the command: `$ ssh -keygen`
 ![Image](sshkeygen.jpg)
 * then I entered the location to save the ssh key, "C:\Users\Austin/.ssh/id_rsa"